 Emirates business class includes chauffeur transfer to the airport.
 When I booked the chauffeur drive, there was clearly a glitch in the system as I received a notification saying the car would be there an hour later than what I had asked for.
 A quick phone call to Emirates fixed this, and two cars arrived at the correct time.

 It was pouring with rain when we left.
 Simon and Bailey jumped into he first car, and about ten minutes later MacKenzie and I jumped into the second one.
 Google had told me it was about 40 minutes to the airport.
 We were stuck in traffic for the first section – we went past the Vatican Museum lineup, and I thought how I was so glad we had been the day before!
 Standing in the rain would not be fun!
 Our driver made up for the delay on the motorway though – he got the Mercedes up to 160km/hr!
 I didn’t see a speed limit, but MacKenzie said she saw 80km.

 We were duly dropped off in 40 minutes.
 But where were Simon and Bailey?
 We waited and waited.
 Eventually I called, and they were stuck in traffic.
 It was an hour later before they arrived.
 Lucky I had included an extra hour, which at the time I had thought would be lounge time for the kids!

-Simon and I caught the cheaper, closer bus back to our accommodation, and didn’t do much for the rest of the afternoon.
+Simon and I caught the cheaper, closer shuttle bus back to our accommodation this time, and didn’t do much for the rest of the afternoon.
 I could feel myself coming down with a cold, and wanted to rest up before going to Naples the next day.
-We did indulge in a lovely seafood just up the street for dinner though.
+We did indulge in some lovely seafood just up the street for dinner though.
 One of the best pasta’s I’ve ever eaten.